coolcoder1213/ScratchServe/README.md

 import ScratchServe as scratch

 # Create a Connection:
+This feature is used to log-in.

+**Without Cookie:**
-Without Cookie: scratch = scratch.connect("username", "password")
+scratch = scratch.connect("username", "password")

-With Cookie: scratch = scratch.connect("session_id") #Returns the data on the login.
+**With Cookie(this can be found in your browsers cookie or using the session_id attribute):** scratch = scratch.connect("session_id")

+Attributes:

+scratch.session

+scratch.xtoken

+scratch.email

+scratch.status

 # Cloud Vars:
+This feature is used to interact with cloud vars.

 conn = scratch.connect_cloud("project_id)